ReSurfEMG/ReSurfEMG/README.md

 | ![p](etc/python-logo.png)   | Supported | Unknown   | Unknown   |
 | ![a](etc/anaconda-logo.png) | Supported | Supported | Supported |

-### Installation for all platforms
+### Installation for all supported platforms

-Installation with Anaconda/conda and/or mamba are covered in [getting started](# getting started).
+Installation with Anaconda/conda and/or mamba are covered in [getting started](#Getting Started).
 If you wish to install with pip.... is Here we need to add pip instructions.

 ## Developer's setup